 This subsection describes the design logic for the RC model, followed by a description of the target room's physical structures and, finally, our consideration of various RC model designs and their associated performance.
 Ultimately, the chosen design will be detailed.

 The major thermal components of the living laboratory office space include external walls, roof/ceiling, internal wall, south-facing double façade system, conditioned air from AHU system, and hydronic radiant floor system.
 Generally, adding complexity to an RC model can improve accuracy over a wide range of operating conditions, but at the expense of requiring additional input variables and more training data.
 In the present study, we considered three RC network designs by considering model robustness and various levels of complexity or model orders.
 As illustrated in Figure 2, the three RC network models considered are a four-state Model 1, a five-state Model 2 and a six-state Model 3.
-In these network diagrams, T, C,Q, α represent temperatures, capacitances, resistances, heat fluxes and corresponding coefficients, whereas the subscripts, out, cav,slab,source, sink, env, room, intwall, sol, int, light, AHU, rad, represent outdoor air, façade cavity, slab concrete, hot water or chilled water within tubes, insulation below tubes, envelope, room air, internal wall, solar radiation, internal heat, lighting, air handling unit, and thermal heat flux load requirements, respectively.
+In these network diagrams, T, C,Q, α represent temperatures, capacitances, resistances, heat fluxes and corresponding coefficients, whereas the subscripts, out, cav,slab,source, sink, env, room, intwall, sol, int, light, AHU, rad, represent outdoor air, façade cavity, slab concrete, hot water or chilled water within tubes, insulation below tubes, envelope, room air, internal wall, solar radiation, internal heat, lighting, air handling unit, and the amount of energy added to or extracted from the water within radiant slab pipes to maintain the space thermal comfort, respectively.

 Each of the three models is composed of two components: room and concrete slab.
 We chose the same RC network model for the room portion of the model to effectively capture its thermal properties: a two-node envelope, one-node internal wall, one node cavity for the double façade system, and a room air node to capture disturbances due to heating or cooling from the AHU system.
 It is worth noting that we used the envelope node to represent the external wall and roof/ceiling to keep the model simple.
 For the concrete slab portion of the model, we experimented with various model orders.
 The detailed thermal structure of the radiant floor was omitted from Model 1 and we considered the entire slab to be a single node.
 In comparison to Model 1, Model 2 included an additional source node to represent the flow of water through slab pipes.
 Furthermore, Model 3 had one additional sink node compared to Model 2 to represent heat transfer between the source node and another space.